Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Computational details

-The codes are written in \Python{}, where only numerically demanding parts in \PySCF{} are written in C. Its simplicity and elegance, its nice, friendly, and helpful community, as well as various well-maintained libraries are only some reasons why it is very easy for students or non-programmers to start coding with \Python{}.
-This is not only the case in physics and chemistry, but various scientific- or technology-relevant fields.
-Thus, even non-trivial tasks are solvable, like writing a DFT code from scratch~\cite{Schulze2021_} in the limiting time of a master thesis if students are guided and educated with novel strategies~\cite{Ismail2000_1}.
+\PySCF{} and \PyFLOSICdev{} are written in \Python{}, where only numerically demanding parts in \PySCF{} are written in C. \Python{} is simple and elegant, has a friendly and helpful community, and provides various well-maintained libraries.
+These are only some reasons why it is easy for students or non-programmers to start coding with \Python{}.
+This allows to solve even non-trivial tasks, like writing a DFT code from scratch~\cite{Schulze2021_} in the limited time of a master thesis when guided and educated with novel strategies~\cite{Ismail2000_1}.